yaweli/yaweli-resizer/README.md

 ![image](https://user-images.githubusercontent.com/16836814/196215904-6775fcfd-d565-4697-81ad-e0abb35384cb.png)

-Benefit for the UX/UI designer:
+# Benefit for the UI designer:

 continue to supply css files as a fixed px masurment:
 ```